Q: What is the arrival time for course?

 A: Both.
 Please bring clothes that will keep you comfortable for inside

-and outside conditions.
+and outside conditions depending on the season of your course.
 Sunscreen, lip balm and sunglasses are highly

-recommended, as is a light jacket for wear during the campfires and
+recommended, as is a jacket for wear during the campfires and

 evening walk to the bunk houses.